StarWhiz/docker_deployment_notes/README.md

 ## Most Commonly Used Commands
 ```
 docker exec -w /etc/caddy caddy caddy reload
+docker network create caddy_net # Only need to do this once on new VMs (From Step 9 of A-Z Guide)
 ```
 Use this command everytime you make changes to Caddyfile.